Bugatti EB 110: Styling and early prototype testing

-Several designers received copies of the chassis drawings in order to propose styling for the bodywork: Paolo Martin, Giorgetto Giugiaro, Nuccio Bertone and Marcello Gandini.
+Several designers received copies of the chassis drawings in order to propose styling for the bodywork: Paolo Martin, Giorgetto Giugiaro, Bertone and Marcello Gandini.
 Bertone proposed a design prepared by Marc Deschamps (who went on to style the B.Engineering Edonis in 1999) but soon after lost interest in the project.
 That same design would be presented again as Bertone Lotus Emotion.

-Giugiaro's ID90 prototype was presented some time later at the 1990 Turin Car Show.
+Giugiaro's Bugatti ID90 prototype was presented some time later at the 1990 Turin Car Show.